engineering-collaboration/book/docs/book/anatomy-of-a-code-change/planning-implementations.md

 ---
 title: Planning implementations
 description: Making decisions is a speculative process.
-Even ones deduced from considerable experience and data points are still predicting the future.
-Recording our decision making process and the outcomes improves the precision of our fortune telling over time as we can identify successful and unsuccessful patterns.
+Even those deduced from considerable experience and data points are still predicting the future.
+Recording our decision-making process and the outcomes improves the precision of our fortune-telling over time, as we can identify successful and unsuccessful patterns.
 ---

 # Planning implementations